pimpmyidevice/repo/README.md

-# repo for pimp my idevice at facebook
+# Repo for Pimp My iDevice at Facebook